hilmanfitriana19/link-shortener/README.md

 ## Environment Variables

-Create a `.env` file with your Firebase configuration:
+Create a `.env` file with your Firebase configuration.
+You can use the provided `.env.example` file as a starting point:

 ```env
 VITE_FIREBASE_API_KEY=your_api_key